Creating a Temperature Conversion API: A Step-by-Step Guide

 Step 5: Error Handling

 Error handling is crucial to any API.
 In the code provided, we have basic error handling to return the status code 400 for invalid requests.
-You can enhance this feature by adding validation for temperature values and ensuring units are correctly spelled.
+For more on error handling, see our guide on handle exceptions in ruby.

 Step 6: Expanding Your API